 "Market Intelligence for High-Geared Performance"

-The environmental impact of conventional gasoline vehicles and rising fuel prices has paved the way for alternative fuel vehicles in the market.
-Buyers are increasingly inclined to use battery-powered or hybrid automobiles, which is expected to drive market growth.
+The environmental impact of conventional gasoline vehicles and the rise in fuel prices have paved the way for alternative fuel vehicles in the market.
+Buyers are gradually getting inclined to use battery-powered or hybrid automobiles, which is anticipated to drive market expansion.
 All models use one or more electric motors for propulsion, and electricity serves as the main energy source for EVs.
-Since they do not have an internal combustion engine, their overall emissions are significantly lower.
+Since they do not have an internal combustion engine installed in them, their overall emissions are significantly lower.
 The sudden rise in the market’s CAGR can be attributed to the robust demand for alternative fuel vehicles.

 Fossil fuel-based vehicles are one of the main causes of air pollution across the world.
 Therefore, it has forced many governing bodies to impose strict emission regulations on car manufacturers to curb vehicle emissions.
-In recent years, consumer demand for BEVs has increased considerably, as these vehicles do not use traditional fuels such as gasoline or diesel.
-The maintenance costs of EVs are also considerably lower, giving them an advantage over conventional fuel-based vehicles.
+In recent years, the demand for BEVs has increased considerably among consumers as these vehicles do not use traditional fuels, such as gasoline or diesel.
+The maintenance cost of EVs is also considerably less, which gives them an advantage over conventional fuel-based vehicles.

 The global electric vehicle (EV) market is dominated by BYD, Tesla, and Volkswagen Group, which together account for a significant share of global EV sales.
 BYD leads the market with the maximum market share of global EV sales (battery electric vehicle) (BEV) + plug-in hybrid electric vehicle (PHEV), backed by strong vertical integration across batteries, manufacturing, and logistics, enabling cost efficiency and supporting its rapid global expansion.